denizFraemke/denizFraemke/README.md

 - 👋 Hi, I’m @denizFraemke
-- 👀 I’m interested in Neuroscience and Psychology
+- 👀 I’m interested in Sociogenomics and Psychology